mattblaha/readability-selenium/README.md

     python example.py https://example.com/some/article/

-The simplest way I know of to setup a Selenium server that will work with the example is with docker:
+The simplest way I know of to setup a Selenium server that will work with the example is with docker (or podman):

-    docker run -d -p 4444:4444 -v /dev/shm:/dev/shm selenium/standalone-firefox:3.141.59-radium
+    docker run -d -p 4444:4444 -v /dev/shm:/dev/shm selenium/standalone-firefox:latest